PaulBerthelot21/account-review/README.en.md

 # AccountReview

-**AccountReview** is a Symfony bundle designed to extract user data as part of an ISO 27001 audit.
-It provides functionality to retrieve and export user information in various formats (JSON, CSV, XML).
+**AccountReview** is a Symfony bundle designed to extract data from entities.
+It offers features to retrieve and export information in different formats (JSON, CSV, XML).

 ## Table of Contents